Updated April 17, 2021

-On this website, the Finland Society will update current issues connected to the repercussions of Brexit on private citizens.
+On this article you can read about current issues connected to the repercussions of Brexit on private citizens.

 N.B.
-We aim to update the latest news on this site regularly but recommend that you also follow updates directly on official websites (see links in the end of this bulletin).
+We aim to update the latest news on this page regularly, but recommend that you also follow updates directly on official websites (see links at the end of this bulletin).
 The Finland Society cannot be held liable for any possible errors in the bulletin.

 Finns living in Britain and British citizens living in Finland: Right of residence

-The withdrawal agreement will secure residence, work and social security rights, based on EU legislation, for EU citizens living in Britain and for British citizens living in the EU countries, as long as they settled in Britain or in the EU country before January 1, 2021.
-Their status and rights will be protected as they are on December 31, 2020 according to the main EU legislation.
+The withdrawal agreement secures residence, work and social security rights, based on EU legislation, for EU citizens living in Britain and for British citizens living in the EU countries, as long as they had settled in Britain or in the EU country before January 1, 2021.
+Their status and rights are protected as they were on December 31, 2020 according to the main EU legislation.

-Freedom of movement will cease for EU citizens and British citizens who move to each other’s area after December 31, 2020 and there will be restrictions imposed on their entry and rights.
+Freedom of movement ceased for EU citizens and British citizens who have moved or move to each other’s area after December 31, 2020 and restrictions are in place on their entry and rights.

 Finnish citizens living in Britain

-Nearly all Finnish citizens living in Britain and their family members must apply for new residence permits through the EU Settlement Scheme registration system if they wish to continue living in Britain after December 31, 2020.
+Nearly all Finnish citizens living in Britain and their family members must apply for new residence permit through the EU Settlement Scheme registration system if they wish to continue living in Britain.
 The EU Settlement Scheme applies to EU citizens who have arrived in the country before January 1, 2021 as well as their family members.

-All Finnish citizens and their family members living in Britain are urged to apply for new residence permits through the EU Settlement Scheme as soon as possible if they have not done so yet and plan to continue residing in Britain after December 31, 2020.
-According to present information, Finnish citizens and their family members must submit applications for new residence permits through the EU Settlement Scheme registration system by June 30, 2021.
+All Finnish citizens and their family members living in Britain are urged to apply for new residence permits through the EU Settlement Scheme registration system as soon as possible if they have not done so yet and plan to continue residing in Britain.
+Finnish citizens and their family members must submit applications for new residence permits through the EU Settlement Scheme registration system by June 30, 2021.

 - Impacts on Finnish citizens – Prime Minister’s Office (vnk.fi)